trustedanalytics/application-broker/README.md

-atk-generic-service-broker
+generic-cf-service-broker
 ==========================

-A generic service broker to provision ATK dependencies
+A generic service broker to provision ATK and other dependencies